3m4r5/3m4r5/scripts/alrai_pdf/README.md

 ### install:
+> [!NOTE]
+> Google Chrome stopped supporting Manifest V2 which is currently required by violentmonkey but you can [enable it](https://stackoverflow.com/a/79283306).
 1. add [a userscript manager](https://violentmonkey.github.io/) to your browser.
 1. open [this link](https://raw.githubusercontent.com/3m4r5/3m4r5/main/scripts/alrai_pdf/alrai_pdf.user.js) and install the script.
 ### How to use: